RepalaPrathyusha1998/cinema-tickets/README.md

 ## Overview

-This project is a simple implementation of a cinema ticket booking service.
+This project is a **Java 21 implementation**  of a Cinema Ticket service.

 The goal is to take a ticket request, validate it based on business rules, calculate the total cost and number of seats, and then call external services to process payment and reserve seats.